janet-dev/ci-milestone-project-4/README.md

         - Our blog
         - Subscribe

-    which will be inline and fixed just above the red *NO COLLECTION FEE!* banner.
+    which will be inline and fixed just above the red *FOLOW US* banner.

     All dropdown menu items will have dark grey text on a white background and on hover, a light grey backgound.